Hamad bin Khalifa Al Thani: Early years and education

 Hamad was born in 1952.
 His mother died soon after his birth and he was raised by his uncle.

 He graduated from the British Royal Military Academy at Sandhurst in 1971, and was then commissioned as a lieutenant colonel in Qatar's armed forces.
 A few months later he returned to Qatar and was made commander of a mobile brigade, which later became a force called "Hamad Brigade".
 In 1972, Hamad had the rank of general, and became army chief of staff.
 Next he was appointed commander-in-chief of Qatar's armed forces with the rank of major general.
 In 1977 he was named minister of defense.

 Hamad was appointed Heir Apparent of Qatar in 1977 and held the post until 1995.
 In the early 1980s, he led the Supreme Planning Council, which sets Qatar's basic economic and social policies.
-From 1992, Hamad had a growing responsibility for the day-to-day running of the country, including the development of Qatar's oil and natural gas resources.
-On 27 June 1995, after deposing his father in a palace coup, Hamad became Emir of Qatar and was crowned on 20 June 2000.

-In the early 1980s, Hamad led the Supreme Planning Council, which sets Qatar's basic economic and social policies.
-Starting in 1992, Hamad's father handed over responsibility for the day-to-day running of the country, including the development of Qatar's oil and natural gas resources, rendering him the effective ruler.
+Starting in 1992, Hamad's father began gradually handing over responsibility for the day-to-day running of the country, including the development of Qatar's oil and natural gas resources, rendering him the effective ruler of the country.
 However, his father ultimately retained control over state finances.
+On 27 June 1995, he won the throne from his father in a palace coup, Hamad became Emir of Qatar and was crowned on 20 June 2000.